 Wine continued to be stored and shipped in barrels well into the twentieth century.
 Glass is a relative newcomer on the scene.
 In the 1700s and early 1800s, large, globe-like bottles started to be used in Europe.
 These are called “demijohns,” or damigiana in Italian.
 These antique glass wine bottles were handblown and encased in hand-woven wicker, or wooden baskets and crates to protect the glass.
 They now make for lovely decor accent pieces.
 We have a beautiful selection of demijohns in store.

 In 1821, a company called Rickets of Bristol patented a machine that could standardize the size of glass bottles.
 This was the beginnings of the 750ml wine bottle we see today.
 Like all wine vessels, these bottles required stoppers.
 The cork stoppers experimented with by the ancient Romans proved to be the answer.

 Historically wine was made for immediate consumption, but through trade, it was discovered that fluctuations in humidity and temperature 'cook' the wine.
 Wealthy wine producers and merchants began to store their wine in cellars below the ground.
 In the 18th century, people began storing their glass wine bottles in specially designed wine cellars.
 Wine cellars with antique wine racks remain the best solution for wine storage today.

 Photo by: Nick Karvounis

 Wine is best stored sideways so that the cork stays moist and does not dry out.
 A dry cork will let air inside and this oxidizes the wine.
-If you don't have a wine cellar you can use a wine rack.
+If you don't have a wine cellar you can use an antique wine rack.
 Wine racks hold bottles sideways and also serve as lovely decor elements.
 A champagne riddling rack would be a great statement piece for wine storage.
 Developed in the early 1800's, they were historically used for making sparkling wine in the méthode traditionelle.